-- Example 3 - o Student is home-schooled student (with intent to home school on file) - Parent pays for student to enroll in online school - o Student transfers to public school district A - District A recognizes courses and reports as transfer in both Student Grade History File (H). - Example 4 - Student is enrolled in district A - Student/parent-guardian determines student is credit deficient and enrolls student in online school such as American Academy to earn one credit - Student completes course and brings information to enrolled school in district A - School reviews and accepts students earned credit and reports as transfer credit in both Student Grade History File (H). and Non-Traditional Student Credit Attempt File (T).
+- Example 3 - Student is home-schooled student (with intent to home school on file) - Parent provides home-based instruction and also pays for student to enroll in online courses with a private organization. - o Student transfers to public school district A - Following district credit transfer policies, District A recognizes courses and reports a transfer in both Student Grade History File (H). - Example 4 - Student is enrolled in district A - Student/parent-guardian determines student is credit deficient and enrolls student in a private online school to earn one credit - Student completes course and brings information to enrolled school in district A - Following district policy, the School reviews and accepts students earned credit and reports as transfer credit in both Student Grade History File (H). and Non-Traditional Student Credit Attempt File (T).